Fallbrooke/OpenLdocs/docs/documentation/guides/reference_guide.md

 ### Related Information

-The following table lists sources of information related to contents of this guide:
+The following table lists sources of information related to the contents of this guide:

 | Title                                                                                                                                                       | Description                                                                                                               |
 |-------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|